haufung80/tradingview-webhooks-bot/README.md

 insert into strategy_management(strat_mgmt_id, strategy_id, active_order, fund, exchange) (select concat(strategy_id,'_BITGET'), strategy_id, false,  100, 'BITGET' from strategy where strategy_id not in (select strategy_id from strategy_management where exchange = 'BITGET'));\g
 insert into strategy_management(strat_mgmt_id, strategy_id, active_order, fund, exchange) (select concat(strategy_id,'_OKEX'), strategy_id, false,  100, 'OKEX' from strategy where (direction = 'long' or direction = 'LONG') and strategy_id not in (select strategy_id from strategy_management where exchange = 'OKEX'));\g
 ```

+6. enable the strategy as active
+7. enable the strategy_mangement as active (if the pair is not traded in exchange, disable it)

 #### Code deployment